abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/basic_model_implementation.rst

     To find all solutions, the solver shows a typical exponential behaviour for intractable problems.
-The problem sizes are too small to conclude anything about the problem of finding one solution.
+The sizes are too small to conclude anything about the problem of finding one solution.
 In the next Table, we try bigger sizes.
     The results are again in seconds.